mzivic7/SystemAutocorrect/README.md

 ## Configuration
 For linux, config is searched for in 2 locations: `/etc/autocorrect/config.ini` and in same dir as script file.
-For Windows, aspell installation path may be different, so make sure it is correct in config.ini
+For Windows, `config.ini` must stay next to executable.
+Aspell installation path may be different, so make sure it is correct in config.

 ### Adding languages
 Languages that have irregular characters, with diacritics, etc. must have kaymap.